matthieugomez/StringDistances.jl/README.md

 	evaluate(Winkler(Jaro()), "martha", "marhta")
 	evaluate(Winkler(Qgram(2)), "martha", "marhta")
 	```
-	While the Winkler adjustment was originally defined in the context of the Jaro distance, it's helpful with other distances.
+	While the Winkler adjustment was originally defined in the context of the Jaro distance, it can be helpful with other distances too.
 Note: a distance is automatically normalized between 0 and 1 when used with a Winkler adjustment.